 In quantitative risk management, the Company measures risk amounts and conducts stress tests using risk models based on the latest knowledge available, verifying from multiple perspectives that its capital is sufficient relative to the risks it holds, with the aim of maintaining its credit ratings and preventing bankruptcy.

 Specifically, the Company quantifies potential risks using a statistical metric called “Value at Risk (VaR)” on a 99.95% confidence level, which corresponds to an AA credit rating, and verifies its capital adequacy based on the Economic Solvency Ratio (ESR) arrived at by dividing net asset value*6 by risk capital.
+Our capital policy is determined by comprehensively considering business investment opportunities and future market outlooks.
 A 99.95% VaR is equivalent to the damage caused by an occurrence of a risk that happens once in 2,000 years.
 Although many insurance companies around the world use 99.5% VaR (once in 200 years), Tokio Marine Group uses a much more stringent standard to evaluate risk capital.

 We also conduct stress tests based on scenarios involving significant economic losses from material risks such as domestic and international economic crises, disruptions in financial and capital markets, loss of confidence in Japanese government bonds, major earthquakes, major wind and water-related disasters, and widespread outbreaks of new viruses.
 We also assess scenarios where multiple critical risks materialize simultaneously.
-Through these stress tests,we confirm separately that there are no issues regarding capital adequacy and liquidity.
+In addition, we conduct reverse stress tests, which assume scenarios that could severely impact the financial soundness of the Group, allowing us to comprehensively verify that there are no issues with capital adequacy and liquidity.